k3s-io/docs/blog/2025-11-11-strategies-for-large-images.md

 ```bash
 kubectl get --server https://10.11.0.11:6443 --raw /metrics  | grep spegel
 ```

+For more information check the [docs](https://docs.k3s.io/installation/registry-mirror)

 ## Bonus: eStargz images ⚡ ##

 A different solution to speed up the creation of pods is by using a special image format called eStargz.
 This enables lazy pulling, which means that the application can start almost instantly while the rest of the image is pulled in the background.
 This strategy requires both the image to be specifically built in the eStargz format and the K3s agent to be configured to use the stargz snapshotter: `--snapshotter=estargz` flag, or with `snapshotter: estargz` in the configuration file.

-This is currently an experimental feature in K3s and we have more information in the [advance section of our docs](https://docs.k3s.io/advanced#enabling-lazy-pulling-of-estargz-experimental).
+This is currently an experimental feature in K3s and we have more information in the [advanced section of our docs](https://docs.k3s.io/advanced#enabling-lazy-pulling-of-estargz-experimental).
 We would love to hear your feedback if you are using it.

 ## Conclusion 🏁 ##